azzatha/VSIM/README.md

      $chmod +x download_DB.sh
      $./download_DB.sh
 ```
-Make sure that all the result added to *./VSIM/db* folder
+Make sure that all the database inside the directory`./VSIM/db`

 3. Download script [loadModeInh.groovy]() to ClinVar folder
 Run the script
 ```